 Medicine ball slams are an excellent alternative exercise for battle ropes.
 Like battle rope slams, they target the core as well as the major muscles of the upper and lower body.
 You can use them to increase your ability to generate power, too.

-To do medicine ball slams correctly, follow these cues:
+To do medicine ball slams correctly, follow these four steps:

 - Start by holding a medicine ball and standing with the feet separated about shoulder-distance and knees slightly bent